lifewatch/eurobis/README.md

 # REMODBio

-An R function to get from the EMODnet Biology WFS.
-This function allows you to download data using aphiaID, dasID or an geoserverURL you get from the EMODnet Biology toolbox
+An R function to get data from the EMODnet Biology WFS.
+This function allows you to download data using aphiaID, dasID or an geoserverURL you get from the EMODnet Biology toolbox http://www.emodnet-biology.eu/toolbox

 ## Installation